rakaw/cc-minesweeper/README.md

 2. Extract the zip file if needed
 3. Open Terminal (git bash for windows)
 4. cd into cc-minesweeper/src
-5. Use node.js to run Minesweeper!
+5. Use node.js to run Minesweeper! (see /src/game.js for info)

 ```
 cd ~/cc-minesweeper/src